cstanislawski/cstanislawski/README.md

 Welcome to my GitHub profile!

-## Who am I?
+## whoami

-My name is Cezary Marek Stanisławski, I'm and a DevOps Engineer with experience working in the clouds (AWS, GCP) & on-prem!
+My name is Cezary Marek Stanisławski, I'm and a DevOps Engineer with experience working with both on-prem & in the clouds (AWS, GCP).

+My academic title is 'Bachelor of Engineering in Automatic Control and Robotics', majoring in robotics 🦾 @ [PUT](https://creef.put.poznan.pl/en).

+## Skills

 Proficient in Bash, Python & all the typical devops stuff (docker, k8s, monitoring tools), currently learning Go.
 For more information go to my LinkedIn profile.

-My academic title is Bachelor of Engineering in Automatic Control and Robotics, majoring in robotics 🦾 @ [PUT](https://creef.put.poznan.pl/en).

-### Experience:
+In case of questions / offers feel free to contact me via LinkedIn or email.

+## Experience

 - 2023.07 - now - leading DevOps Engineer for [RTB House](https://www.rtbhouse.com/) for the traffic team supporting core functionality,
 - 2022.11 - 2023.06 - DevOps Engineer - BMW projects at scale (thousands of pipelines a day) - while @ [Luxoft](https://www.linkedin.com/company/luxoft/),
 - 2022.01 - 2022.10 - DevOps Engineer - mainly focused on e-rental mobile app with dozens of microservices - while at @ [Tenesys](https://tenesys.io/en/home/),